TheresaLui/SelfHelpContent_v2/articles/microsoft.iotedge/iotedge-offlinemessageslost.md

 ## **Recommended Steps**

+**1.1 (or earlier)**

+* Review the [Optional offline settings](https://docs.microsoft.com/azure/iot-edge/offline-capabilities?view=iotedge-2018-06#optional-offline-settings) and adjust the time to live settings and offline storage capabilities to suit your scenario
+* If your IoT Edge device is small, review the troubleshooting steps for [Stability issues on resource constrained devices](https://docs.microsoft.com/azure/iot-edge/troubleshoot-common-errors?view=iotedge-2018-06#stability-issues-on-smaller-devices)

+**1.2 (or later)**

-* Review the [Optional offline settings](https://docs.microsoft.com/azure/iot-edge/offline-capabilities#optional-offline-settings) and adjust the time to live settings and offline storage capabilities to suit your scenario
+* Review the [Optional offline settings](https://docs.microsoft.com/azure/iot-edge/offline-capabilities?view=iotedge-2020-11#optional-offline-settings) and adjust the time to live settings and offline storage capabilities to suit your scenario
-* If your IoT Edge device is small, review the troubleshooting steps for [Stability issues on resource constrained devices](https://docs.microsoft.com/azure/iot-edge/troubleshoot-common-errors#stability-issues-on-smaller-devices)
+* If your IoT Edge device is small, review the troubleshooting steps for [Stability issues on resource constrained devices](https://docs.microsoft.com/azure/iot-edge/troubleshoot-common-errors?view=iotedge-2020-11#stability-issues-on-smaller-devices)